pstaender/neo4jmapper/README.md

 Neo4jMapper offers query building and object mapping for the daily neo4j usage in JavaScript.
 If you have worked already with mongodb (in particular with mongoose) you'll find many similarities:

-  * querying Nodes and Relationships (basic and advanced) by object-chaining
+  * querying nodes with relationships (basic and advanced) via object-chaining
   * using object modeling for label-, index-, default-value- and data-processing-support
   * schema-less but with json to key-value-storage support (flatten/unflatten, escaping …)